 - If you are wanting to add a colour to your timber, we do supply all the fiddes colour tins here.
 Please see the instructions on how to add the tints before applying.

 - Stir the Fiddes wax oil thoroughly before use and use a good quality soft bristle brush to apply in a well ventilated room.
-Apply even amounts of oil in the direction of the wood grain where possible and remove any excess oil immediately with a clean cotton cloth if necessary.
+Apply even amounts of oil in the direction of the wood grain where possible and remove any excess oil immediately with a clean lint free cloth if necessary.
 We recommend the minimum of two thin coats but on more softer woods you can apply more.

 - Leave to dry for the minimum of six hours between each coat of oil.
 Before each additional coat, very lightly sand with very fine sanding paper as this will give you a smoother finish.
 Vacuum and dust before the next coat of oil to stop any contamination.